janEntikan/panda3d-docs/programming/finite-state-machines/fsm-with-input.rst

               ('East', 'left') : 'North',
           }

-          def defaultFilter(self, request, args):
+          def default_filter(self, request, args):
               key = (self.state, request)
-              return self.nextState.get(key)
+              return self.next_state.get(key)

-   The base FSM class defines a :py:meth:`~direct.fsm.FSM.FSM.defaultFilter()` method that implements the default FSM transition rules (that is, allow all direct-to-state (uppercase) transition requests unless ``self.defaultTransitions`` is defined; in either case, quietly ignore input (lowercase) requests).
+   The base FSM class defines a :py:meth:`~direct.fsm.FSM.FSM.default_filter()` method that implements the default FSM transition rules (that is, allow all direct-to-state (uppercase) transition requests unless ``self.default_transitions`` is defined; in either case, quietly ignore input (lowercase) requests).

-   In practice, you can mix- and-match the use of the defaultFilter method and your own custom methods.
-The defaultFilter method will be called only if a particular state's custom filter method does not exist.
-If a particular state's filterStateName method is defined, that method will be called upon a new request; it can do any custom logic you require (and it can call up to the defaultFilter method if you like).
+   In practice, you can mix- and-match the use of the default_filter method and your own custom methods.
+The default_filter method will be called only if a particular state's custom filter method does not exist.
+If a particular state's filter_state_name method is defined, that method will be called upon a new request; it can do any custom logic you require (and it can call up to the default_filter method if you like).

 .. only:: cpp